gr4ytech/blog/_posts/2023-07-16-All-About-Ceph.md

 cephadm bootstrap --mon-ip <ip>
 ```

 Replace ip with the system ip that you are installing Ceph on.
 The default user for the Ceph dashboard is ``admin``.
-If you want to customize this initial user you can pass the ``--initial-dashboard-user ""`` flag during bootstrap.
+If you want to customize this initial user you can pass the ``--initial-dashboard-user "<insert username here>"`` flag during bootstrap.

 > Do *not* run the bootstrap on more than one node unless you want to create separate Ceph clusters for each node you add.
 {: .prompt-tip }